SIFMA NOW!

 Context in Massachusetts

-Preliminary data from the MA DPH shows 2,357 people in MA died of preventable opioid-related overdose in 2022.
-This is a 9% increase from the 2,300 lives lost to preventable overdose death in 2021.
+Preliminary data from MA DPH shows 2,125 people in MA died of preventable opioid-related overdose in 2023.
+While this is a 10% decrease from the at least 2,335 lives lost to overdose death in 2022 EVERY life is precious, every life lost to PREVENTABLE overdose is too many.

-Data just released by MA DPH shows overdose deaths among Black people who use drugs rose 42% - more evidence that the war on drugs is a war on Black and Brown people.
+The past few years have seen a 69% increase in overdose deaths among Black men in Massachusetts - more evidence that the war on drugs is a war on Black and Brown people.

 We lose 6 community members a day to preventable overdose in MA - no one has ever died at an OPC.